The IDesign serviceware downloads is a set of original techniques, tools, utilities and even breakthroughs

 The zip file contains a Visual Studio 2005 custom snippet that automates generating a simple WCF contract and the matching implementing service.
 The service uses the best practices for transaction context, transaction voting, and instance management.

 A class library containing all the IDesign helper classes, utilities and tools.
 The library also contains a comprehensive catalog of ServiceModelEx, containing short documentation of each type, its category and reference to related classes or types.
+There are versions for .NET 3.5, .NET 4.0 and .NET 4.6.1, including the Azure Service Fabric.

 This demo shows how to use the IDesign Generic Interceptor framework to implement a simple trace of pre and post calls including parameters.
 The Generic Interceptor framework is nothing short of extensions for the WCF extensions.